 However, it’s on you which broker you want to choose.
 There are hundreds of brokers out there.
 For a starter, it might be hard to choose from them.

-Since I personally use Zerodha for all of my trades so I also suggest others to use them.
-There trading platforms are just awesome.
+Since I personally use Zerodha for all of my trades so I also suggest others use them.
+Their trading platforms are just awesome.
 Also, you can trade through web + android app + mobile browser + simply them and trade.
-Learn more about their platform here.

 If for some odd reason you don’t want to use Zerodha, you can always choose another broker.
 I can’t promise they’ll be that good, but the registration and the setup process should be somewhat similar so consider following the steps stated in this answer.